What To Do When You Want To File Bankruptcy But Your Business Partner Doesn’t?

 Engage An Attorney

-If you’re filing a business bankruptcy and your business partner is resistant, it’s best to engage a bankruptcy attorney early in the process.
+If you’re filing a business bankruptcy and your business partner is resistant or your partner doesn’t want to file for bankruptcy, it’s best to engage a bankruptcy attorney early in the process.
 An experienced bankruptcy lawyer can help you understand what your options are and what pitfalls await you as you exit the business.
 Also, a bankruptcy attorney can advise you on how to dissolve your partnership in a way that does the least harm to your personal finances and the finances of your business partner.